 Display What It May Mean What To Do Glucose Reading Unavailable Your Sensor is too hot or too cold.
 Move to a location where the temperature is appropriate and scan again in a few minutes.
-Sensor Already in Use The Sensor was started by another device.
-Your Reader can only be used with a Sensor that it started.
-Scan the Sensor again with the device that started it.
+Sensor Already in Use The Sensor was started by another Reader.
+A Sensor can only be scanned by the Reader that started it.
+Scan the Sensor again with the Reader that started it.
 Or, apply and start a new Sensor.
 Check Sensor The Sensor tip may not be under your skin.
 Try to start your Sensor again.
 If Reader displays "Check Sensor" again, your Sensor was not applied properly.
 Apply and start a new Sensor.
 Replace Sensor The System has detected a problem with your Sensor.
 Apply and start a new Sensor.